italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

   trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped for now)
-- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the backend wallet (as a measure against the reply attacks)
+- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the backend wallet (as a measure against the replay attacks)
 - **Message 8**: The wallet instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key